-MetroPCS planning to roll out service to three new markets in 2013 if T-Mobile deal is approvedAlex Wagner - Deputy Managing Editor, News Desk
+MetroPCS planning to roll out service to three new markets in 2013 if T-Mobile deal is approvedAlex Wagner - Editorial Director of News and Content

 MetroPCS and T-Mobile have already talked up some of the benefits that consumers will see from their proposed merger if it's approved, such as better coverage for existing T-Mobile subscribers.
 Today MetroPCS added to that list, saying that it plans to launch its service in three new markets by the end of 2013 if its T-Mobile merger is given the green light.
 The carrier didn't say exactly which markets those will be, but FierceWireless notes that MetroPCS CFO Braxton Carter has previously said that Metro intends to roll out service in places like Minneapolis and New Orleans, neither of which the carrier offers service in now.
 Carter also said that MetroPCS intends to expand its brand in 2013.